Search for the $1/2^+$ intruder state in $^{35}$P: Experiment

-The cyclotron period of the outgoing ions can be identified with respect to the radio frequency (RF) structure of the accelerator, for which the beam is delivered in bunches $\sim1-2$\,ns wide every $82.47$\,ns.
+The cyclotron period of the outgoing ions can be identified with respect to the radio frequency (RF) structure of the accelerator, for which the beam is delivered in bunches 1-2\,ns wide every $82.47$\,ns.
 The time delay between the ATLAS RF and detection of an ion in the silicon array is proportional to the mass of the particle hitting the array, divided by its charge.
 This measure of the cyclotron period allows for selection of $^3$He particles detected on the silicon array.
-The respective distribution and the $^3$He-gate is shown in Fig.~\ref{fig:gates} on the y-axis.
-This condition along with selection of $Z$=15 heavy recoils allowed the necessary rejection of background in the excitation energy region where the $^{35}$P states are observed/expected and are the main cuts applied to the data.
+The observed cyclotron period and the $^3$He-gate is shown in Fig.~\ref{fig:gates} on the y-axis.
+The $^3$He-gate along with selection of $Z=15$ heavy recoils allowed the necessary rejection of background in the excitation energy region where the $^{35}$P states are detected and are the main cuts applied to the data.
 Fig.~\ref{fig:gates} also shows the four nearest neighbor gates symmetrically distributed around the main gate that were used to estimate backgrounds.

 The energy of $^3$He ions measured on a given silicon detector is related to the location at which the particle hits the detectors.
 This relationship between energy and return distance $z$ was described in Ref.~\cite{Wuosmaa2007} and is: